miraland-labs/miraland/docs/src/developing/on-chain-programs/deploying.md

 Unfortunately, deploys fail occasionally and instead of reusing the buffer account, developers might retry their deployment with a new buffer and not realize that they stored a good chunk of MLN in a forgotten buffer account from an earlier deploy.

-> As of slot `103,089,804` on `mainnet-beta` there are 276 abandoned buffer accounts that could be reclaimed!
+> As of slot `103,089,804` on `mainnet` there are 276 abandoned buffer accounts that could be reclaimed!

 Developers can check if they own any abandoned buffer accounts by using the Miraland CLI: